Bernhard Rogge

 Bernhard Rogge (4 November 1899 – 29 June 1982) was a German naval officer who, during World War II, commanded a merchant raider.
 Later, he became a Konteradmiral in West Germany's navy.

 Rogge became a Vizeadmiral (vice-admiral) by the end of World War II, and, when the West German navy was established after the war, returned to service as a Konteradmiral (rear-admiral).
 He also was one of the few German officers of flag rank who was not arrested by the Allies after the war.
 This was due to the way he had exercised his command of Atlantis.

 Early life

 Rogge was born in Schleswig, the son of a Lutheran minister, and was himself devoutly religious.
+His grandfather, on his mother's side, was Jewish.